Reviewing Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH)

-Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH) are both industrial products companies, but which is the superior stock?
-We will compare the two companies based on the strength of their dividends, risk, institutional ownership, earnings, analyst recommendations, valuation and profitability.
+Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH) are both mid-cap industrial products companies, but which is the superior business?
+We will contrast the two companies based on the strength of their earnings, risk, analyst recommendations, dividends, institutional ownership, valuation and profitability.

 Analyst Ratings

-This is a summary of recent ratings and recommmendations for Resideo Technologies and Latch, as reported by MarketBeat.com.
+This is a breakdown of recent recommendations for Resideo Technologies and Latch, as reported by MarketBeat.

 |Sell Ratings